Luxury cruise ship lost engines due low level of lubricating oil: Norway

 Rescue services airlifted 479 people, hoisting them one-by-one onto helicopters, before the weather subsided on Sunday and a tow could begin.

 Built in 2017, the ship belongs to Viking Ocean Cruises, part of the Viking Cruises group.
+It acknowledged the probe’s findings in full, it said on Wednesday.

+“We have inspected the levels on all our sister ships and are now revising our procedures to ensure that this issue could not be repeated,” Viking Ocean Cruises was quoted as saying in the statement by the Norwegian Maritime Authority.

 Earlier on Wednesday, the Viking Sky left the port of Molde, where it had been anchored since Sunday, for repairs at a shipyard in Kristiansund, some 70 km (43.5 miles) away.